Action Potential Rehabilitation Team

 Maria Shepertycki – Rehabilitation Assistant

-Maria successfully completed her post-secondary education at the University of Ottawa concentrating her studies from within both the Dept. of Human Kinetics and the Dept. of Social Sciences.
+Maria graduated from the University of Ottawa from a combined course of study within the Depts. of Human Kinetics and Social Sciences.
 Since 2007 Maria has worked as a Rehabilitation Assistant in the Ottawa area and, under the direction of a supervising Physiotherapist, has provided comprehensive client-centered community and clinic-based physiotherapy treatment with a focus on neurological, cardiorespiratory, orthopedic and chronic pain rehabilitation.
-For the previous three years Maria has received training and provided physiotherapy treatment specifically for people with Parkinson’s Disease under the direction of PWR! and LSVT Big!
-Clinicians.
-As well as being a certified Nordic walking instructor, Maria was accepted into and has successfully completed introductory and advanced dance teacher training courses run by ‘Dance for PD’ – an internationally renowned non-profit collaboration between the Mark Morris Dance Group and the Brooklyn Parkinson Group.
+Since 2010 Maria has received training and provided physiotherapy treatment specifically for people with Parkinson’s Disease under the direction of PWR! and LSVT BIG clinicians.
+As well as being a certified Nordic walking instructor, Maria has extensive dance training and has developed and delivered programmes of exercise for individuals with mobility and/or cognitive challenges utilizing the principles of creative movement to music.